Laney Nielson

 "Librarians are a tight-knit group and they share ideas.
 If you visit one school in a district you may get more bookings.
 Always take your business cards and leave some.
 Specifically, ask the librarian to share them with other librarians and recommend you.
 It sounds simple, but they are busy so they might not think of promoting you," Marci says.

-Author Muffet Frische recommends reaching out to organizations, schools, and libraries that have an interest in the subject matter of your book.
+Author Muffet Frische recommends reaching out to organizations, schools, and libraries with an interest in the subject matter of your book.
 “Send them a summary, and request a time to speak to the group.
 If you do this, and most importantly, provide an engaging, informative, and interesting presentation, word-of-mouth will begin its journey to other bookings.”

 From library association conferences to teacher workshops, position yourself where educators can find you.
 If you’re traditionally published, see if your publisher will set up a book signing, or perhaps, you want to propose a presentation or participate in a panel discussion.